YimMenu/YimMenu/src/lua/docs/classes/tab.md

   - `name` (string): Text that will be written next to the checkbox.

 - **Returns:**
-  - `checkbox`: the checkbox object instance.
+  - `checkbox`: The checkbox object instance.

 **Exemple Usage:**
 ```lua